manuelllop/cordova-plugin-mupdf/README.md

 # cordova-plugin-mupdf
-A Cordova plugin for the Android platform to open a muPdf activity
+A Cordova plugin for Android and iOS platform to open a muPdf activity